RetroReversing/retroReversing/pages/wiiU/WiiUNWF.md

 ---
 # Mario vs Donkey Tipping Stars in NWF
+An official Nintendo game built using HTML5?!!
+Yup..
 GDC 2013 demo of Mario vs Donkey Kong built using the Nintendo Web Framework: [(212) Mario vs. Donkey Kong Wii U - GDC Web Framework Demo - YouTube](https://www.youtube.com/watch?v=LFwU1T4id1c)

 The game is completely written in Javascript and the source code seems to be available if you extract the wiiU app files!